Head Study – After Collins, Oil on Linen, Will Kemp

 Of course, the below video shows a technique on how to practice matching skin and flesh tones in your painting using Acrylic paint.

-Acrylics can be very handy when practicing skin tone swatches, in the video I paint the mixtures onto my own skin to judge the tone.
+Acrylics can be very handy when practising skin tone swatches, in the video I paint the mixtures onto my own skin to judge the tone.